kestra-io/docs/content/blogs/2023-08-31-release-0-11-topology-preview-vscode-and-more.md

 If you use one of these `core` script tasks e.g. `io.kestra.core.tasks.scripts.python`, you should **migrate to the new script task** that runs by default in a Docker container and is more feature-rich.
 Using the same Python task as an example, you should now use the  `io.kestra.plugin.scripts.python.Script` task instead.
 ::

 Our `*-full` Docker images include both the new and the deprecated `core` script tasks.
-If you still want to use one of the deprecated tasks, make sure to **install the new script plugins**, as the deprecated tasks are now packaged alongside the new script plugins.
+If you still want to use one of the deprecated tasks, make sure to **install the new script plugins** if you're not use our `*-full` Docker images, as the deprecated tasks are now packaged alongside the new script plugins.

 ---